Skip to main content

 Problem

-Drowning is the second leading cause of death among children ages 1 to 14, and a serious public health issue in the United States.
+Drowning is the second leading cause of death among children under 14 and a serious public health issue in the United States.

 Drowning disproportionately affects certain racial and ethnic groups.
 Black adolescent children, ages 10 to 14 years, are seven times more likely to drown than white children in public pools.
 Additionally, American Indian and Alaska Native populations have higher drowning death rates than white populations in natural water.
 Factors that increase the risk of drowning include not being able to swim, having a lack of supervision, and not wearing life jackets, among others.